snackycracky/spark-cassandra-connector/doc/9_contribute.md

 - There is a ticket for your work in the project's issue tracker.
 If not, simply create it first.
 - Use the ticket number in your branch name.
 - For features (vs tasks, bugs, minor changes):
-  - The ticket has been scheduled for the current milestone.
+  - The ticket has been scheduled for a milestone (ask the team if you are creating it).
-  - The ticket have been discussed and prioritized by the team.

 ### Getting Started
  - You should always perform your work in a Git feature branch.